The Restless Dead (Warhammer Fantasy Roleplay): Contents

 A second section of the book contains a single scenario, "Grapes of Wrath" (originally published in White Dwarf Issue 98 - Feb 1988), that provides a link between two previously published supplements in The Power Behind the Throne campaign, Death on the Reik and Power Behind the Throne.

 The third section of the book contains new rules for experience, combat and magic.

 Publication history

 Games Workshop originally published Warhammer Fantasy Roleplay in 1986, and many supplements and adventures followed.
 The Restless Dead was published by Games Workshop in 1989 as a 104-page hardcover book written by Carl Sargent, with Jim Bambra, Graeme Davis, Phil Gallagher, Paul Hargreaves, Derrick Norton, Lewis Page, and Philip Wells, with interior art by Tony Ackland, Dave Andrews, Paul Bonner, Mark Cordory, Jes Goodwin, Tony Hough, Martin McKenna, Russ Nicholson, Jamie Sims, and Kev Walker, and cover art by John Blanche.

+Reception

+Anthony Ragan reviewed the product in the December 1990 – January 1991 issue of White Wolf.
+He thought positively of most of the scenarios, but stated that "While it may have value for GM's who don't have access to White Dwarf, the high price and many faults of this product warrant a low rating."
+He rated it overall at 2 of 5 possible points.